MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-analytics-debug-u-sql-jobs.md

 1. The user code is defined in code-behind file (typically named `Script.usql.cs` in a U-SQL project).

-2. The user code is defined in C# class libary project for U-SQL application, and registered as assembly with **debug info**.
+2. The user code is defined in C# class library project for U-SQL application, and registered as assembly with **debug info**.

 If the source code is imported to the solution, you can use the Visual Studio debugging tools (watch, variables, etc.) to troubleshoot the problem: